ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

-   If ``Associative`` were declared ``auto``, even non-``Associative`` operations would be dispatched to the parallel implementation of ``accumulate`` based on their callability with two arguments, yielding an incorrect result at runtime.  [#undefined]_
+   If ``Associative`` were declared ``auto``, even non-``Associative`` operations would be dispatched to the parallel implementation of ``accumulate`` based on their callability with two arguments, yielding an incorrect result at runtime.  [#undefined]_ Note:
+   Semantic refinements are especially common among the algebraic structures (see SemiRing/Ring, Group/AbelianGroup, BinaryOperator/SemiGroup, etc.)

-*Ideally*, foundational concepts should be declared ``auto`` because the normal interpretation of the combined syntactic elements is so widespread that convenience outweighs the sort of danger cited by Chris Jefferson.  [#delmap]_ However, before making a foundational concept ``auto``, one must also take great care to be sure it is not, and *will never be*, a refinement of another concept with identical or very similar syntax.
-Changing a concept from ``auto`` to non-``auto`` will break any code that depended on the earlier automatic conformance.
+We believe that for foundational concepts, the normal interpretation of combined syntactic elements is so widespread that the convenience of automatic conformance usually outweighs the danger of structural aliasing.  [#delmap]_

+However, before making any concept ``auto``, one must also take great care to be sure it is not, and *will never be*, a refinement of another concept with identical or very similar syntax, because changing a concept from ``auto`` to non-``auto`` will break any code that depended on the earlier automatic conformance.
+[#explicit-refinement]_ This sort of concept hierarchy evolution is more common than one might think.
+In fact, Chris Jefferson's problem was also a case of semantic refinement—after all, a total order *is-a* partial order—the only difference being that Chris hadn't (yet) found a use for overloading on this semantic difference.

-Our experience shows that widespread agreement on syntax and semantics for new concepts takes a long time to develop, so we don't expect new foundational concepts to proliferate quickly.
-With the notable exception of algebraic structures such as ``SemiRing``, [#alg]_ most foundational concepts known today are supplied by the standard library.
+Our experience shows that it takes a long time to develop widespread agreement on syntax and semantics for new concepts, so we don't expect new foundational concepts to proliferate quickly.
+Also, with the notable exception of algebraic structures such as ``SemiRing``, most foundational concepts known today are already supplied by the standard library.

 Nontrivial Concepts
 -------------------

-Nontrivial concepts have generally higher complexity and cannot be easily satisfied without significant coding effort.
+Any concepts that are neither syntactic or foundational are called *nontrivial*.
+Nontrivial concepts have generally higher complexity and usually cannot be satisfied without significant coding effort.
 Examples in this category include `graph concepts`_, and the standard iterator and container concepts.

 .. _graph concepts: http://www.boost.org/doc/libs/1_39_0/libs/graph/doc/graph_concepts.html